elenlefoll/MultiFeatureTaggerEnglish/README.md

 2.	```[prefix]_normed_100words_counts.tsv```            Feature frequencies normalised to 100 words
 3.	```[prefix]_raw_counts.tvs```                         Raw (unnormalised) feature counts

 Note that the MFTE only tags and computes count tallies of all the features.
-It does not compute perform the multi-variate analysis itself.
+It does not compute perform the multidimensional analysis itself.
 R scripts to carry out MDA analysis using EFA and PCA on the basis of the outputs of the MFTE will soon be added to this repository.

 ## Documentation